GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 GoogleCredentials credentials = GoogleCredentials.fromStream(new FileInputStream("/path/to/credentials.json"));
 {{< /tab >}}
 {{< tab header="C#" >}}
-// Most clients use ADC by default.
+// All clients use ADC by default.
 However, if your application needs to showcase a specific
 // credential source, show users how to do that explicitly. var credentials = GoogleCredential.FromFile("/path/to/credentials.json");
 {{< /tab >}}